 Debra Leigh's work in theatre includes plays which have been performed at The Philadelphia Fringe Festival, The Shubin AprilFest, The New Light Festival, and The PlayShops Festival of Philadelphia Theatre Workshop.

-As Founding Director of Hidden River Arts, Debra has grown this inter-disciplinary arts organization for nearly ten years.
+As Founding Director of Hidden River Arts, Debra has grown this inter-disciplinary arts organization for 20 years.
 It now includes pop-up gallery events, an independent small press, yearly fiction and drama competitions, outreach events, music, performance, literary readings, workshops and classes.

 Another current passion is her activist work in education.
 In addition to her two decades as a university professor, she is the founder of 'Junct Rebellion, an organization dedicated to raising awareness about the demise of the American university system, through its corporatization, its rampant practice of adjunct faculty labor abuse and its steadily eroding concern about the quality of education provided to students.
 Our goal is to reclaim higher education through building a coalition of educators, parents, and students.
 This includes a documentary/book project, 'Junct: The Trashing of Higher Ed. in America.
 A sister project, Guerilla U, focuses on helping students navigate the issues and complexities of higher education and professional preparation, through coaching and strategic consultation, workshops and group presentations.
 Debra blogs on issues of higher education as The Homeless Adjunct as well as writing for the Guerilla U blog.
 A homeschool parent herself, Debra is always interested in helping homeschool parents and others looking for alternative forms of education.